 - Side sleepers

 Do you dream of high-end hotel pillows?
-Well, you can experience that softness night after night with the Sahara Nights pillow.
+If so, you can experience that softness at home every night with the Sahara Nights pillow.
 Hotel-quality and hypoallergenic, these pillows are filled with a polyester gel fiber that feels surprisingly like down, but without the problem of sinkage.
-These pillows achieve a nice combination of firmness and softness.
-They also retain their shape quite well and adjust to the shape of your head and neck.
-Additionally, Sahara Nights Pillows are highly durable and they even sleep cool.
+These pillows achieve an excellent combination of firmness and softness, and they retain their shape as they adjust to the shape of your head and neck.
+Sahara Nights Pillows are highly durable, and they can even help you keep your cool while sleeping.
 All in all, you can expect maximum plush for a great price.

 - Back and stomach sleepers